Our customers have been hired at: *Foot Note

 State the Purpose of Your Call

 Start by introducing yourself.
-Mention your full name, the job title you applied for and when you submitted your application.
+Mention your full name, the job title you applied for, and when you submitted your application.
 This helps the hiring manager quickly recall or find your details.

-Thank the Recipient
+Thank the Recipient for Their Time

 Whether you speak to a person or leave a voicemail, always end your call by thanking them for their time and consideration.